anlyoung/sdl-packages/README.md

 `[ WARN] [1627157134.932762011]: service '/get_planning_scene' not advertised yet.
 Continue waiting...
 [ INFO] [1627157134.933636210]: waitForService: Service [/get_planning_scene] has not been advertised, waiting... `

-Press play to start gazebo.
-You will see the arm oscillate slightly.
+**Press the play button in Gazebo.** You will see the arm oscillate slightly.
 This can be mitigated in the future with controller gain tuning.

 When you see the message: